romaneg/bread-and-cheeses/_posts/logbook/2019-05-14-fresh-tomme.md

 One day I really liked eating *aligot*.
 Aligot is a dish from the center of France (Aubrac region).
-Mashed potato is cooked with tomme fraiche (a lot of tomme fraiche! ... and crème fraiche and butter).
+Mashed potato is cooked with tome fraiche (a lot of tome fraiche! ... and crème fraiche and butter).
 It looks a bit like fondue.
 It is simply delicious!
-Tomme fraiche means *fresh* (or young) *tomme*.
+Tome fraiche means *fresh* (or young) *tome*.
 It comes from the early stages of cheeses that come from the center of France like Cantal, Salers or Laguiole.
 Those cheeses are made from lightly warmed and pressed curd and aged for 6 months to 1 year.
-Tomme fraiche is the fresh version of these cheeses before salting and aging.
+Tome fraiche is the fresh version of these cheeses before salting and aging.

-But where could I find *tomme fraiche* in Boston?
+But where could I find *tome fraiche* in Boston?

 That's how I decided to make it myself!
 <!--excerpt.end-->